gmmoura/draft-moura-dnsop-authoritative-recommendations/README.md

 # draft-moura-dnsop-authoritative-recommendations

-## This draft will be renamed to    draft-moura-dnsop-large-authoritative-considerations
+## This draft will be renamed to  draft-moura-dnsop-large-authoritative-considerations eventually

-   * We are replacing the worrd *Recomendation* by *Consideration* after presentation at IETF104.
+   * We are replacing the word *Recomendation* by *Consideration* after presentation at IETF104.
 See [Issue14](https://github.com/gmmoura/draft-moura-dnsop-authoritative-recommendations/issues/14)

 ## Intro